 What is the Collaborative Plan?

-The Collaborative Plan is a network of agencies and organizations who work together to create positive, systemic changes in order to achieve better education and career outcomes for students who are deaf, deafblind, and hard of hearing.
+The Collaborative Plan is a network of agencies, schools, and organizations that work together to create positive, systemic changes to achieve better education and career outcomes for students who are deaf, deafblind, and hard of hearing.

 How do collaborative groups work together, even if they sometimes have a different point of view?